lgactna/thesis-compile/md/_TODO.md

 	- currently it's in **39.1 - Introduction#1.5 - Contribution**, surely there is a better place to do it...

 - apparently i just Forgot that **TraceGen** exists, so that has to be included where relevant
-- have all references used that are currently in the Forensic Image Synthesis library/bibliography
+- have all references used that are currently in the Forensic Image Synthesis library/bibliography, or delete them
-- apparently i need like a glossary. and acronyms. and stuff. gotta make those Soon:tm:
+- apparently i need like a glossary. and acronyms. and stuff. gotta make those soon, since i'll probably end up wikilinking them...
+- Fix the architectural diagrams as per Nancy's suggestions
+- Double-check and clean up anything that has a code block near it; does it solve the purpose that it's supposed to be solving?
+	- I think we should move most/all of the code blocks, along with any significant explanations, to a dedicated appendix section for code snippets.
+This would also allow us to introduce that section with the links to the relevant repositories.

+- Roll back the "feature parity" language to something like "almost full feature parity", since physical generation seems Extra annoying
+	- but we can say somewhere that this is reflective of over 15 years of development in this field!

 Actual things that still have to be done:

-- Analysis and review of ForTrace's declarative system
+- [x] Analysis and review of ForTrace's declarative system
-	-  ... and implementation of a declarative-to-imperative system
+- [x] ... and implementation of a declarative-to-imperative system, with the bare minimum working

-- Integration of the CASE libraries EVERYWHERE (ideally)
+- [ ] Integration of the CASE libraries EVERYWHERE (ideally)
+	- Start with adding CASE bundle options to the agent and hypervisor APIs, and let's go from there
+	- Also includes managing CASE bundles as part of the declarative translator; presumably, this means that the bundle would be part of global state, and also that the metadata for CASE bundles would also have to be included in scenario definitions

-- Physical artifact generation (can `pytsk` really solve the issue of parsing and reading disk images?)
+- [ ] Physical artifact generation (can `pytsk` really solve the issue of parsing and reading disk images? what else?)
+	- implication: pytsk is not suitable for this task because it's largely read-only; you can *analyze* arbitrary filesystems through a very well-abstracted API, but it seems you can't write to anything. it'd probably have to be a manual implementation from one of the prior synthesizers but that seems like a lot of WORK (and may require some linux-specific tooling, which in turn requires docker)

-- Finish up the VirtualBox concrete hypervisor API
+- [ ] Logical agentless generation (finish up the VirtualBox concrete hypervisor API, includes all the dumps, human inputs, and flash drive "from a folder" logic)
+- [ ] AI stuff: single artifacts
+- [ ] AI stuff: a whole ass declarative scenario
-- Freshen up the Windows VM, develop a dedicated process for setting up a Windows VM and installing the agent on it for use
+- [x] Freshen up the Windows VM, develop a dedicated process for setting up a Windows VM and installing the agent on it for use
+	- see **Setting up the VM**. seems to yield a stable VM

+- [ ] Implement more application-specific stuff (this is the whole "feature parity" promise) - whatever is necessary to implement what's described below
+- [ ] Re-implement individual modules in the declarative-to-imperative system to implement whatever's necessary below
+	- this also includes implementing new modules that serve as a wrapper around multiple features, like "go visit a bunch of these websites at random"

+The ultimate goal: Develop a scenario in which all of the following happens:

+- A person copies a bunch of "important" documents to their device from a flash drive (which, ideally, is just a mountable folder converted to an ISO using something like [https://clalancette.github.io/pycdlib/,](https://clalancette.github.io/pycdlib/,) and then [https://serverfault.com/questions/171665/how-to-attach-a-virtual-hard-disk-using-vboxmanage](https://serverfault.com/questions/171665/how-to-attach-a-virtual-hard-disk-using-vboxmanage) to attach the iso)
-- All the funny AI stuff
+	- These documents are generated using the single-artifact AI thing

+- They interact with the internet, preferably doing a mix of web browsing and chatting with someone using the native email application (or something similar that leaves actual chat artifacts)
+- That other person sends them some ransomware
+- A bunch of those important documents disappear with the ransomware
+- The person pays the ransom by going to some website... maybe?
+Or maybe by just going to some stores implying they purchased some gift cards, which they then visited a fictitious website to enter

+The goal would be to have the student solve two things:

+- Who did they pay the ransom to, and to what wallet/website/etc did they pay the ransom to (whether giftcard or crypto)?
+- Can you reverse engineer the ransomware to recover the documents?
+In particular, there's one document with some important details...

+this might be hard to convince AI to do, but we can just give examples, I'm guessing; also, some routine parts, like "browse on the internet with a subset of the websites, then send some emails from the provided dataset" can be done using the scenario-wide AI

 # How to do the things (for the paper)